ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 #### Locking Overlays

-You may wish to lock an overlays to prevent it from getting accidentally moved around or resized.
+You may wish to lock an overlay to prevent it from getting accidentally moved around or resized.
 This is especially useful when using a frame-style overlay.
 To lock or unlock an overlay, click the padlock icon beside the Overlay in the Overlays Window.
 Or, right-click or <kbd>control</kbd>-click on an overlay, and choose <samp>Lock Overlay</samp> from the menu that shows up.

 #### Linking Overlay Groups